 GoWorkaBit brings together employers looking for temporary workforce at a short notice.
 In 2015, the company’s turnover was nearly a half million euros.
 However, in 2015, the estimated sales will be over a million euros.
 The company is now active on international market.
 According to the spokesperson from GoWorkaBit, the greatest advantage of Ajujaht is visibility – especially if you plan to launch in the Estonian market.

-The Taxify app helps to order taxis more quickly and conveniently with a competitive fare.
-The company has raised 1.5 million euros of investments, and it employs 30 people.
-Currently Taxify’s has hundreds of thousands of users in 8 markets including Estonia, Latvia, Lithuania, the Czech Republic, Serbia, Finland, the Netherlands, and Belarus.
-In the coming years, Taxify aims to increase the volume of orders and become Europe’s second largest taxi application.
+The Taxify / Bolt app helps to order a ride more quickly and conveniently with a competitive fare.
+The platform has over 25 million users and is operating in over 30 countries.
 The company’s CEO Markus Villig offers participants the following advice: “Focus on growing your business rather than just fulfilling the requirements of the competition.”
 He adds that Ajujaht gave his team knowledge, contacts, and a great marketing outlet for the Estonian market.

 Huntloc enables users to follow other hunters and hunting dogs live, making hunting more efficient and reducing the likelihood of hunting accidents.
 For example, in the US, thousands of people die each year as a result of hunting accidents.
 Huntloc has raised over 100,000€ in capital.
 Today, it has over a thousand active users, with 20% of them living abroad.
 Huntloc’s short-term goal is to expand to Scandinavia and reach 10,000 clients.
 The founder of the startup Herko Sunts emphasises Ajujaht’s role in increasing visibility, which in turn grants access to capital.